rbspy/rbspy/README.md

 **Snapshot**

 Snapshot takes a single stack trace from the specified process, prints it, and exits.
+This is useful if you have a stuck Ruby program and just want to know what it's doing right now.
 Must be run as root.

 ```
 sudo rbspy snapshot --pid $PID